-- All Lambeth practices are open 8am to 6.30pm Monday to Friday - Currently, additional GP and nurse appointments in Lambeth are available across 4 sites during the daytime, evenings, and weekends.
+- All Lambeth practices are open 8am to 6.30pm Monday to Friday. - Currently, additional GP and nurse appointments in Lambeth are available across 4 sites during the daytime, evenings, and weekends.
 GP practices will offer patients appointments at the hubs if they cannot offer an appointment at their site. - NHS 111 is the NHS non-emergency number.
-Patients can call 111 if they are unable to contact their practice and speak to a highly trained advisor who will look to support.
+Patients can call 111 if they are unable to contact their practice and speak to a highly trained advisor who will look to support. - One pharmacy in Lambeth participates in the bank holiday opening Enhanced Service.